cocoelacanth/winworld-classic/README.md

 # WinWorld Classic
-This userstyle aims to recreate the look and feel of WinWorld prior to the introduction of Adventure.
+Recreates the look and feel of WinWorld immediately prior to the introduction of Adventure in September 2017.

-The theme that this style is based on was introduced in August 2014 and discontinued in September 2017.

 *Majestically powered since August 29th, 2020.*